cheesecakeftw/quantum/qft.markdown

 QFT \mid x \rangle = \frac{1}{\sqrt{2^n}} \sum_{y=0}^{2^n - 1} e^{\frac{2\pi i x y}{2^n}} \mid y \rangle
 $$

 Lastly, let us consider the time complexity of the Quantum Fourier Transform.
-In the quantum circuit for the nn-qubit Fourier transform, each qubit $$k$$ (for $$k=1\ldots,n$$) is first acted on by a single Hadamard gate and then by a sequence of controlled-phase rotations controlled by that qubit and targeting each of the remaining $$(n−k)$$ qubits.
-Thus, qubit 1 requires one Hadamard plus (n−1)(n−1) controlled-phase gates, qubit 2 requires one Hadamard plus $$(n−2)$$ controlled-phase gates, and so on down to the last qubit, which needs only a Hadamard.
+In the quantum circuit for the $$n$$ qubit Fourier transform, each qubit $$k$$ (for $$k=1\ldots,n$$) is first acted on by a single Hadamard gate and then by a sequence of controlled-phase rotations controlled by that qubit and targeting each of the remaining $$(n−k)$$ qubits.
+Thus, qubit 1 requires one Hadamard plus $$ (n−1)$$ controlled-phase gates, qubit 2 requires one Hadamard plus $$(n−2)$$ controlled-phase gates, and so on down to the last qubit, which needs only a Hadamard.
 Summing these gate we get

 $$
 [1 + (n - 1)] + [1 + (n - 2)] + \cdots + [1 + 0] = n + (n - 1) + \cdots + 1 = \frac{n(n + 1)}{2} = O(n^2).
 $$

 This shows that the time complexity is proportional to $$n^2$$ which is a quadratic polynomial of the number of qubits.
 Since the time complexity of the QFT is in polynomial time it is a smaller time complexity than the classical Fourier transform which is exponential.

+Finally, we prove that the quantum fourier transform is unitary.
+This is a really important property that is used in various quantum algorithms.